jieunkim1211/academic-kickstart/content/home/publications.md

 <details>
 <summary> **Yue Hou and Jieun Kim.
-Not So Powerless: How Chinese Criminal Defense Lawyers Encourage Judge-Prosecutor Disagreement** </span> <br/>
+Rightful Challengers: How Chinese Criminal Defense Lawyers Encourage Judge-Prosecutor Disagreement** </span> <br/>
 Revise and Resubmit at *World Politics*. <br/>

 </summary>

-In autocracies, courts are often seen as tools of the autocrats, and lawyers are perceived as powerless.
-We challenge these assumptions by examining the role of criminal defense lawyers in China.
-Analyzing an original dataset of drug cases in Chinese criminal courts from 2014 to 2018, we find that when a lawyer is present, judges are three times more likely to reject prosecutors’ arguments and twice more likely to deviate from prosecutors’ sentencing recommendations.
-The deviation, on average, is over two additional months.
+In autocracies, courts are often perceived as tools of the autocrats, with lawyers viewed as lacking influence.
+We reassess these assumptions by examining criminal defense lawyers as “rightful challengers” within China’s legal system.
+Analyzing an original dataset of drug cases in Chinese criminal courts from 2014 to 2018, we find that, when a lawyer is present, judges are three times more likely to reject prosecutors’ arguments and twice as likely to deviate from prosecutors’ sentencing recommendations.
+The deviation, on average, results in sentences that are over two additional months shorter.
 These findings suggest that lawyers can exert a substantial impact on judicial decisions by encouraging judge-prosecutor disagreement, particularly in less politically sensitive cases.
 Close examinations of lawyers’ arguments and original interviews reveal that the quality of defense is crucial for understanding lawyers’ effectiveness in influencing court decisions.
-The results highlight how seemingly toothless non-state actors like lawyers can exert influence over powerful state actors in authoritarian regimes.
+These results highlight how seemingly powerless societal actors, like lawyers, can act as rightful challengers to powerful state actors within authoritarian regimes.

 * Paper presented at 2023 APSA Annual Meeting, 2023 ALSA (Asian Law and Society Association), and other workshops by coauthor
 * [Main draft](https://www.dropbox.com/scl/fi/yowjlqiwypyogtpu5qtpj/lawyer_dec2024_web.pdf?rlkey=cgemhesesejuxgfkhvjz654s4&st=kqr90k96&dl=0), [Appendix](https://www.dropbox.com/scl/fi/trbaxcan4dk1curylgr2i/lawyer_dec2024appendix_web.pdf?rlkey=25mec9pugso3whlmdu72eczry&st=gtqk3avk&dl=0)